TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.792 (2024-03-29) =
+* Fix: permanently retire visits postmeta feature, which was interfering with other visits trackers.

+= 2.791 (2024-02-09) =
+* Fix: remove mistaken preview feature.

 = 2.790 (2024-02-08) =
 * Fix: CVE-2023-47673 (issues with version numbers, but fix was already in previous version).
 * Fix: XSS in `order` and `orderby` params.